-What Does a Functional Capacity Evaluation Check For?
+What Happens During a Functional Capacity Assessment?

-Manipulated Tests and Provider Notes
+Biased Tests and Provider Notes

 For example, we have seen one FCE provider consistently instruct injured workers to stop the test and take a rest break.
 Then that provider would write in the evaluation that the person did not give full effort on the test.
 Another FCE provider has regularly reported that injured workers had been faking or exaggerating their injuries, when other FCE providers and physicians have reached contrary conclusions for the same workers.

-How You Can Help Your Case
+How Can a Functional Capacity Examination Help Your Case?

 To protect your own interests, it is best to get a written description of your job functions and discuss it with your doctor in detail.
 If you are having physical issues or taking medications that will keep you from being able to safely perform your job, you need to let your doctor know.
 Also tell your doctor if your physical issues on the job could create a danger to other co-workers or the public.
 No one knows as well as you the physical requirements and dangers of your job.

 *Figures provided by the N.C.
-State Bar as of December 31, 2016.
+State Bar as of February 2021.